WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Disguise: A role, or if none, remove `as <Disguise>`
 - Duration: A duration type, specifying for how long the whispers lasts

+As a result of a Whispering, a whispering connection is opened.

 ---
 #### Joining

 Format: `Join '<GroupName>'`

 - GroupName: The name of a defined group

+As a result of a Joining the <Target> receives a group membership attribute.

 ---
 #### Granting